andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 END $$;
 ```

-## Active cancellation
-Thanks to Ants Asma for the idea to actively cancel the lock holder if needed.
+## Actively cancelling lock-holding queries
+In cases where queries are holding the lock we need, we may need to actively monitor and cancel these queries to create a window.

+Thanks to Ants Aasma from the community PostgreSQL Slack for this idea.

-We may need to inspect live queries:
+We can inspect live queries:
 ```sql
 SELECT
     pid, state, left(query,100), xact_start, state_change,